 Add emotions to your pitch

 Most customers don’t make purchasing decisions based on rational grounds.
-Instead, people buy things mostly because of an emotional trigger and other illogical or hyper-personal reasons.
+Instead, people buy things mostly because of an emotional trigger and other illogical or hyper-personal reasons that we call sales emotions.

 For example, brand loyalty, nostalgia, sentimental attachments, etc., are some reasons customers make purchasing decisions.
 So, you can leverage this when persuading prospects about your product as much as you talk about the product’s technical features during the cold call.
 While you are engaging the prospect, probe them to find the emotional trigger that sways their purchasing decision.
 Then, as you articulate the product’s value, make sure to use powerful and relevant storytelling.